Skip to main content

 Warning

-This operation is irreversible and deletes all data in the collection.
+This operation requires Admin access and is irreversible.
 Use with extreme caution.

 Restore Record from Trash